 Dry eye is a condition caused by changes in the quantity or quality of your tears.
-Tears are composed of three main layers that work together to keep your eyes comfortable and protected.
+Tears are composed of three main layers, mucus, water and oil, that work together to keep your eyes comfortable and protected.
 If these layers become imbalanced, your tears will evaporate too quickly, causing your eyes to feel dry and irritated.
 Another cause of dry eye is inadequate tear production.
-In most cases dry eye only causes discomfort without other side effects, however, in severe cases, it can increase the risk of infection that can lead to cornea damage.
-The physicians at Columbia Eye Clinic can perform tests to identify chronic dry eye during a routine eye exam.
+In severe cases, it can increase the risk of infection that can lead to cornea damage.
+The eye care providers at Columbia Eye Clinic can perform tests to identify chronic dry eye during a routine eye exam.

 Symptoms of dry eye include: